Dynamic Stretching to Warm-up and Avoid Injury

 - Main Workout – Varies depending on the physical activity

-- Static Stretching (Cool down) – 2 minutes
+- Static Stretching (Cool down) – 1 to 2 minutes

 Finally, always remember the Golden Rules of stretching: